-Ink, marker and unfixed dye from denim, blue jeans or other textiles can back-stain vinyl or leather.
-Cleaning with a solvent like denatured alcohol or … Read more
+Ink, marker and dye from denim, blue jeans or other textiles can back-stain vinyl or leather.
+Cleaning with a solvent like denatured alcohol or lacquer … Read more

-Mildew, mold and leaf stains on vinyl or leather upholstery often cannot be completely cleaned, but they can be concealed with a new finish.
-Mold … Read more
+Mildew, mold, leaf stains, and pinking on vinyl or leather upholstery often cannot be completely cleaned, but they can be concealed with a new color. … Read more

 Whether leather or vinyl, attempt to clean the stains and any mineral deposits with white vinegar.
 Allow absorbent leathers to completely dry.
 Milk, urine and … Read more